lelou6666/nimbus-docs/phantom/faq.rst

 Most users use Phantom to enhance a specific application, such as a job scheduler, a workflow engine, a data transfer service, or a caching service.
 For example, a job scheduler may want to increase the number of available resources in proportion to the size of a job queue.
-In this case, a sensor agent monitors the length of the job queue overtime and directs Phantom to add resources as needed.
+In this case, a sensor agent monitors the length of the job queue overtime and directs Phantom to add resources as needed; the added resources can be supplementing a local cluster or other resources provisioned in the cloud.
 The resources are added to the set available to the job scheduler so that jobs can be run on them.
 When the length of the scheduler’s queue goes below a certain threshold the resources are relinquished.
 One such scenario was described in `Elastic Site: Using Clouds to Elastically Extend